Andrew Roberts (visual effects artist)

 Andrew Roberts is an English visual effects artist.
 He was nominated for an Academy Award in the category Best Visual Effects for the film The Creator.

-In 2007, he was nominated for a Primetime Emmy Award in the category Outstanding Special Visual Effects For a Miniseries, Movie or A Special for his work on the television film Bury My Heart at Wounded Knee.
+In 2007, he was nominated for a Primetime Emmy Award in the category Outstanding Special Visual Effects for his work on the television film Bury My Heart at Wounded Knee.
 In 2006, he won a Sports Emmy Award for Outstanding Graphic Design, for Super Bowl XXXIX.

 In 2003, he won a Sports Emmy Award for Outstanding Graphic Design, for Super Bowl XXXVI.